What is 3D Rendering? 6 Must-Know Basics About 3D Rendering

 Phase 5: Rendering a 3D object

 After all the previous steps are completed, the rendering process enters into phase.
-It consists of creating naturalistic 2D images of the 3D object, similar to the method of taking photos in the real world.
+It consists of creating naturalistic 2D images of the 3D signs, similar to the method of taking photos in the real world.

 Depending on the complexity and specifications of the scene being digitally reproduced, this process can last from seconds to days.
 Rendering can only be accomplished with the help of highly technical computer software.